Lara Croft: Tomb Raider – The Cradle of Life: Plot

 Lara and Terry manage to find the orb in a lab housed in Hong Kong.
 However, Lara is captured by Reiss and his men.
 Reiss reveals his plans to unleash the plague, saving only those people he deems worthy.
-He is about to kill Lara Croft.
-Helpless and condemned, Lara is saved by Terry and then they take the orb before fleeing using wingsuits.
-The next day, Lara uses the orb and learns the location of the mysterious Cradle of Life; in Kenya, Africa near Mount Kilimanjaro.
-After Lara sends returns information to her friend Bryce back at Croft Manor, Reiss and his men infiltrate the mansion and capture him and Hillary.
-Lara travels to Kenya where she meets up with her longtime friend Kosa.
-They question a local tribe about the Cradle of Life, wherein the chief states that the Cradle of Life is in a crater protected by the "Shadow Guardians".
+Helpless and condemned, Lara is saved by Terry and they take the orb before fleeing using wingsuits.
+The next day, Lara decodes the orb and learns the location of the mysterious Cradle of Life near Mount Kilimanjaro in the African country of Tanzania.
+Back at Croft Manor, Lara's assistant Bryce and butler Hillary are captured by Reiss as they help Lara with the decoding.
+Lara travels to Tanzania where she meets up with her longtime friend Kosa.
+They question a local tribe about the Cradle of Life, wherein the chief states that the Cradle of Life is in a crater protected by the “Shadow Guardians”.

 As they set out on an expedition, Reiss' men ambush them and kill the tribesmen.
 Outnumbered, Lara surrenders.
 Using her companions as hostages, Reiss forces Lara to lead him to the Cradle of Life.
 At the crater, they encounter the Shadow Guardians, monsters that appear in and out of wet patches on dead trees.
 The creatures kill most of Reiss' men, but Lara manages to find the "keyhole" and drops the Orb in it.
-The creatures disintegrate and the entrance to the Cradle of Life opens.
+The creatures dissolve and the entrance to the Cradle of Life opens.

 Lara and Reiss are drawn into the Cradle, a labyrinth made of a strange crystalline substance where normal laws of physics do not apply.
 Inside, they find a pool of highly corrosive black acid (linking back to one of the myths about Pandora's box), in which the box floats.
-Terry arrives, frees the hostages and catches up to Lara.
+Terry arrives, frees the hostages, and catches up to Lara.

-Lara fights Reiss but Reiss succeeds in retrieving his gun.
-He is about to shoot her, throw her into the acid and take Pandora's Box, but unfortunately for him Terry distracts him and saves Lara.
-Then Lara knocks Reiss down and throws him into the acid pool, which kills and dissolves him.
-Then Terry announces his intention to take the box for himself.
+Lara fights Reiss but he gains the upper hand, and is about to kill her and take the box until Terry distracts him and saves Lara.
+Lara knocks Reiss down and throws him into the acid pool, which fatally dissolves him.
+However, Terry announces his intention to take the box for himself.
 When he refuses to back down, Lara regretfully shoots him dead, replaces the box in the pool and leaves.

+In the morning, Lara says goodbye to the villagers and prepares to leave.
+Watching her friends having their faces colored by African women, she warns them that it's a preparation for a wedding ceremony.
+Hearing this, her friends escape and leave along with Lara.